oviyabhaskaran/Projects/Invoice_Processing_Bot_Yavar.ai/Readme.md

 A smart invoice processing assistant that extracts, validates, and summarizes invoices using LLM agents, with Pymupdf for proper PDFs and built-in Mistral OCR for scanned or handwritten PDFs.
 Built with Streamlit UI and integrated with Mistral AI.

+## Mistral AI

+Mistral AI API provides a seamless way for developers to integrate Mistral's state-of-the-art models into their applications and production workflows with just a few lines of code.
+The Mistral models allows you to chat with a model that has been fine-tuned to follow instructions and respond to natural language prompts.
+A prompt is the input that you provide to the Mistral model.
+It can come in various forms, such as asking a question, giving an instruction, or providing a few examples of the task you want the model to perform.
+Based on the prompt, the Mistral model generates a text output as a response.

 ## Features

 - **Auto PDF type detection** (embedded text vs scanned)